widelands/widelands/README-compiling.txt

 We still support make, but the motivation to do so is dwindling rapidly.

-If you already have scons installed on your machine, change to the Widelands directory and execute "scons release".
+If you already have scons installed on your machine, change to the Widelands directory and execute "scons".
 That's it.

+This will use the default build type, which is "release" for published releases (who'd have guessed? *g*) and "debug" anytime else.
+If you want to change the build type, execute e.g. "scons build=debug".
+To see all available types, do "scons -h"

-If you don't have scons installed, you can still build Widelands: change to the Widelands directory and call "./build-widelands.sh release".
+If you don't have scons installed, you can still build Widelands: just replace "scons" with "./build-widelands.sh" in the above instructions.
 This is a wrapper around a minimal version of scons that we deliver together with widelands.
 You can even use this for development, but we recommend a full install anyway.

-To help us find bugs (not neccessary, we only produce bug-free code ;-) ) it's useful to replace "release" with "debug" in the above.
+Several other build targets are available :-) but not documented yet :-(

 make